 Kuala Lumpur (KL), Malaysia’s cosmopolitan capital, is a bustling city with attractions such as modern skyscrapers, clean and quiet parks, historical and religious sights, and a diverse food culture that makes it the perfect city for a stop-over or short stay.

-The diverse architecture begins with the modern Petronis Towers and KL Tower that dominate the skyline.
+The diverse architecture begins with the modern Petronas Towers and KL Tower that dominate the skyline.
 At the other end of the spectrum, there is the Islamic Art Museum, the Moorish style Jamek Mosque with its striking white domes, and the Batu Caves, with its temples and Hindu Shrines.

 The food scene in KL is rich and one that can hold its own against the well-known culinary hotspot of Penang.
 There are modern restaurants sitting alongside hawker style centers, a Little India and a Chinatown, as well as perhaps the epicenter of street food in Malaysia, Jalan Alor, where it is possible to eat your way through the entire Malaysian cuisine.